 Catholic experts believe Francis was referring to a secret dossier presented to his predecessor Pope Benedict XVI that investigated a series of embarrassing leaks from Vatican insiders to Italian journalists.

 The dossier referred to a Vatican network of sexually active gay clergy who might have been subject to blackmail, according to Italian reports.

-"The Internet, in particular, offers immense possibilities for encounter and solidarity," Francis said last year.
-"This is something truly good, a gift from God."
+“The Internet, in particular, offers immense possibilities for encounter and solidarity,” Francis said in 2014.
+“This is something truly good, a gift from God.”

 At the same time, though, all those tweets and texts and comment streams can cause us to “lose our bearings,” said the pontiff.

 “The speed with which information is communicated exceeds our capacity for reflection and judgment, and this does not make for more balanced and proper forms of self-expression.”

 During a homily in Rome in May 2014, Francis said that God redeems everyone – not just Christians, but atheists, as well.

 “We must meet one another doing good,” the Pope said.
 To those who say: ” ‘But I don’t believe, Father, I am an atheist!’ ” the Pope said, “But do good: We will meet one another there.”